dhiway/cord/README.md

 # CORD

-The CORD nodes use Parity Substrate and KILT modules as the underlying blockchain technology stack with DID, CType, Attestation and hierarchical Trust Modules.
+The CORD nodes use Parity Substrate and KILT modules as the underlying technology stack with DID, CType, Attestation and hierarchical Trust Modules.

 - [CORD](#cord)